isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Students must be present for all lessons unless there is a valid reason.</p>
+<p>Students must be present for all lessons unless there is a valid reason.
-<p>Students’ absence from lessons must be accompanied by a medical certificate
-or letter of excuse from parent / guardian and promptly submitted to the Form Teacher(s) on the day the student returns to school.&nbsp;</p>
+Students' absence from lessons must be accompanied by a medical certificate or letter from parent/guardian and promptly submitted to the Form Teacher(s) on the day the student returns to school.</p>
 </td>
 </tr>
 <tr>